This article has links to products and services we love, which we may make commission from.

-If you have a hop on hop off pass use it to save your feet and some time because the next stop on this Rome in a day itinerary is the Colosseum.
+If you have a hop-on hop-off pass, use it to save your feet and time because the next stop on this Rome-in-a-day itinerary is the Colosseum.

-Alternatively, enjoy the 40 minute walk from Terrazza del Pincio or the 30 minute walk Spanish Steps.
+Alternatively, enjoy the 40-minute walk from Terrazza del Pincio or the 30-minute walk to Spanish Steps.

-This amphitheatre is where the emperor put on gladiator fights and animal hunts for entertainment.
+This amphitheatre is where the emperor puts on gladiator fights and animal hunts for entertainment.

-Construction started between between A.D.
-70-72 making it the oldest amphitheatre and the largest standing in the world.
+Construction started between A.D.
+70-72, making it the oldest amphitheater and the largest standing in the world.